akumagamo/node-app-mini-workflow/readme.md

 i. custom-transformation Module, transforms an object into an other object.
 i. regex-transforamtion Module, creates a List from a given String, with the passed RegEx-Expression.
 i. log values to console or special function.
+i. fileDestination Module, writes values into a defined File and passes the value unchanged to next caller.

 ## Roadmap / Future Features
 i.
 GUI interface
+i. fileSource Module (css, textfile, json, ...)
 i. "httpFileDownload" Module
 i.
 "IF" Module, directs the Flow based on the outcome of the passed function.
 i.
 "FILTER" Module, filters entries from a List based on the passed function (returns a new list)
 i.
 "FOR" Module, goes through all elements in an List and executes a passed function on each item
 i.
-Custom modules, create interface for custom Modules
+Custom modules, create interface for custom Modules (Factory eq.)

 ## System Requirement & Prerequisits
  simply node.js installation